rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 >Statement of responsibility relating to title proper: <CITE>by A- M-l Esq. and other eminent wits</CITE>
 >Note on statement of responsibility: <CITE>A- M-l is Andrew Marvell.
 See English short title catalogue</CITE>
 >>(*Comment*: The formal citation for the English short title catalogue is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))

+<a name="2.21.365.2.Y.Y">2.21.365.2.Y.Y</a> **Still image resources**.
+For multiple unit resources, if a name appears in variant forms as the statement of responsibility on different parts of the resource, transcribe the name as it appears most frequently.

 ## 2.21.37 Nouns and noun phrases